P1344 Code? Here’s How to Fix It – Quickly and Easily

 When your vehicle’s onboard diagnostic system logs a P1344 code, it’s indicating a misfire during start-up in cylinder 2 of the engine.

-This code means the engine is experiencing a problem with the combustion process in cylinder 2.
+This error code means the engine is experiencing a problem with the combustion process in cylinder 2.
 Misfires can cause reduced engine performance, decreased fuel efficiency, increased emissions, and potential damage to other engine components.

 Rough start or hesitation when starting the vehicle is a common symptom.
 Misfires can lead to a variety of issues if left unresolved.